 Whether your sweet tooth is calling the shots or not, we all enjoy a little indulgence now and then.
-Chocolate and candies have been the downfall of many a diet, but that doesn’t mean you have to shut them out of your life completely.
+Dessert has been the downfall of many diets, but that doesn’t mean you have to shut them out of your life completely.
 While the candy aisle can be incredibly overwhelming, there are options that fit into any healthy meal plan.
-So we teamed up with Isabel Smith, MS, RD, CDN, registered dietitian and founder of Isabel Smith Nutrition to tell you exactly what to look for and what to avoid when it comes to chocolate.
+So we teamed up with Isabel Smith, MS, RD, CDN, registered dietitian and founder of Isabel Smith Nutrition to give us the scoop on the best dark chocolate bars you should indulge in.

 When possible, try to avoid milk solids, corn syrup, soy solids (except lecithin, which will likely be included), artificial sweeteners and colorings, Smith advises.
 Doing so won’t always be possible, but they’re good guidelines.
 And if you’re in a hurry, look for two things: non-alkalized cocoa and a low sugar count on the nutrition label.
 That ensures you’re getting the most health benefits with the least amount of sugar.